mlpack/jenkins-conf/REGISTRY_CONFIG_README.md

-A registry was running on http://ci.mlpack.org at port 5000.
+A registry is running on http://masterblaster.mlpack.org at port 5000.

 To add an image to the registry, do the following steps: